WHEN TO USE IT

 - Principles, in particular transparency, accountability, and participation;

-- Governance performance, including efficiency and effectiveness of institutions in delivering and achieving their goals.
+- Performance, including the efficiency and effectiveness of institutions in delivering and achieving their goals.

 The guide also includes examples and lists of cases where different frameworks have been used.